brandennevius/optionProfitCalculator/README.md

 # Goals
 * Be the #1 used option profit calculator on the internet.
-* Take a widely used tool by the trading community, make it more efficient and provide more features for the user.
+* Take a widely used tool by the trading community, make it more efficient and provide new features for the user.
 * Understand the mathematics behind options trading.
 * Strengthen my programming skills and pick up a new language.
 (JavaScript)
 * Get familiar with using more data.
 (API)